-Renovation: The building was completely renovated in 1976.
-It now houses the Computer Science Department as well as the Nursing Department.
-Total cost for the renovation was less than $400,000, which compares to a rejected plan to tear down Sanford Hall and build just a nursing building, with a government loan, costing over $1 million.
-A historic building was saved, the campus circle maintained, and 50% more space was created.
+The building was completely renovated in 1976.
+Total cost for the renovation was less than $400,000, which was relatively inexpensive compared to a rejected plan to tear down Sanford Hall and build just a nursing building, with a government loan, costing more than $1 million.
+A historic building was saved, the campus circle was maintained, and 50% more space was created.
 The building was renamed to honor a major contributor and former Chairman of the Board of Trustees, Dr. Joseph Sorkness of Jamestown.

 Thaw Hall (built in 1912)

 General Information: This building served as the College’s library until 1972 when Raugust Library was built.
 For a time in the early years, the lower level served as a gymnasium and basketball court.
 The building housed the Psychology Department before that department moved to the Lyngstad Center.

 Status: Thaw Hall was demolished in 2011 due to building condition and concerns for the safety of the college community.

 General Information: This building was financed by the widow of Cyrus McCormick, inventor of the reaper, and named for Henry M. Taber, who was instrumental in reopening the College in 1909 as Chairman of the Board of Trustees.
 The building is currently a classroom building which also houses the College’s administrative offices.